TheOdinProject/curriculum/new_org/ruby/project_web.md

 1. Read this brief [tutorial on Ruby socket programming](http://www.tutorialspoint.com/ruby/ruby_socket_programming.htm) from TutorialsPoint.
 Don't worry about the Multi-Client server stuff too much, but keep reading past it.
 2. In one file, implement their "A Simple Server".
 It's easy to copy/paste code, but make sure you conceptually understand what each line is doing.

       1. Ready to get your mind blown?
-When you call `TCPServer.open`, the `open` class method is the EXACT same method that you use to call `File.open` because `TCPServer` inherits (several levels up) from the same `IO` class that `File` does!
+When you call `TCPServer.open`, the `::open` class method is the EXACT same method that you use to call `File.open` because `TCPServer` inherits (several levels up) from the same `IO` class that `File` does!
 Another way working with servers is like working with files.
       2. `#accept` is just an instance method of the `TCPServer` class.
 It waits around for a connection, and when it gets a connection, it returns the `TCPSocket` representing that connection (see [the docs](http://www.ruby-doc.org/stdlib-1.9.3/libdoc/socket/rdoc/TCPServer.html)).
-      3. Now when you `puts` to that socket, it gets picked up on the other side by your client.
-Not magic at all, just a stream of bytes like typing into the `STDIN` from the command line using `gets` or to `STDOUT` using `puts`.
+      3. Now when you `#puts` to that socket, it gets picked up on the other side by your client.
+Not magic at all, just a stream of bytes like typing into the `STDIN` from the command line using `#gets` or to `STDOUT` using `#puts`.

 3. In another file, implement their "A Simple Client".
 This should *really* look a lot like working with files.  `localhost` just represents the address of your current computer (as opposed to, say `http://www.google.com`).
 Whenever you're building web applications and need to test them locally before deploying, you'll run a local server whose address will be `localhost` and some port number (often 3000, but that's arbitrary).
 So get familiar with it!
 4. In one tab of your terminal, run your server.
 Press `CTRL + c` to break from the infinite loop when you want to stop it.